Ahhh Queensland. Home to the deadliest animals in the world, hot pink slugs and where even hail can kill you.

 Day 3: Fraser Island

 Fraser Island really blew my mind.
 This 123 km long and 23 km wide island is a World Heritage Site with more than 1000 freshwater lakes.
-The whole island is made of sand.
+The whole island is made of sand, and it’s undoubtedly one of the most beautiful places in Australia.

 If we’re driving a 4WD, we can take it to Fraser Island and drive around the island, stopping at all the main spots.